Patent essential to a standard

 - transmitted to this counterfeiter, after the latter has expressed its willingness to conclude a license agreement under FRAND conditions, an offer of license specifying in particular the royalty and its calculation methods;

-- the alleged infringer continuing to exploit the IP right did not respond to this offer with diligence, "in accordance with accepted commercial practice and in good faith ", which must be determined on the basis of objective elements and implies in particular the absence of any delaying tactics.
+- the alleged infringer continuing to exploit the IP right did not respond to this offer with diligence, " in accordance with accepted commercial practices and in good faith ", which must be determined on the basis of objective elements and implies in particular the absence of any delaying tactics.

 In short, you will understand, there is still a lot of subjective ...